ivanvoitovych/tour-of-heroes/step-8.md

 ViewiRoute::get('*', NotFoundPage::class);
 ```

-Ok cool, but how about some menu navigation.
+Ok, cool, but how about some menu navigation.
 Let's create it in our Layout component:

 `viewi-app\Components\Views\Layouts\Layout.html`